 To read several other documents pertaining to these issues, please visit www.JamesRobertDeal.org/Smart-Meters.

 I will summarize the main points here and develop them below:

-We are being subjected to excessive and ever–increasing levels of electromagnetic radiation from so-called smart meters, cell towers, cordless phones, microwave ovens, security software, baby monitors, and Wi-Fi.
+We are being subjected to excessive and ever-increasing levels of electromagnetic radiation from so-called smart meters, cell towers, cordless phones, microwave ovens, security software, baby monitors, Wi-Fi, and the forthcoming 5G.
 It can take years for radiation to cause cancer.
 The effect is cumulative, and the long term effect of such continuous radiation is disease and death for many in the upcoming years and decades.

-The latest and worst of all is 5G operating in the super high megahertz range, just below the 90 GHz of the Army’s *.
-We must stop 5G deployment lest we all be fried.
+The latest and worst of all is 5G operating in the super high megahertz range, just below the 90 GHz of the Army’s Active Denial System weapon.

 Electronic meters, including the so-called advanced meters, are not grounded, whereas the analog meters they replace are well grounded.

 Electronic meters contain puny surge protection.
 Analog meters include a superior, built in spark gap surge protector.

 Electronic meters are much more likely to catch fire than the all-metal analog meters they replace.